 Miami beat out rivals like New York City and Austin, Texas on Forbes' new ranking of emerging technology hubs in the U.S. The one metro it couldn't surpass?
 Tampa.

-Miami, Boca Raton, Jacksonville, Fort Lauderdale, Lakeland—the options for business are endless.
+Miami, Boca Raton, Jacksonville, Fort Lauderdale, Lake Mary—the options for business are endless.
 Our team of experts can help you understand complicated problems, connect you with partners, scout real estate options, browse service providers and put all the pieces together.
-For business tech questions, we can help connect you with colocation services, managed services, cloud services and more.
-The growing tech industry here ensures access to Florida data centers so you can be on the forefront of the latest innovations.
+For business tech questions, from automation to outsourcing, we can help connect you with colocation services, managed services, cloud services and more, bringing technology in Florida to you.
+The growing tech industry here ensures access to Florida data centers so you can be at the forefront of the latest innovations.